Python-SIP/sip/docs/command_line_tools.rst

     as a minimum minor version rather than the exact minor version to be used.
     By default the very latest version is used.

+.. option:: --option NAME

+    The :mod:`sip` module will be built using the ``NAME`` configuration option.
+See the :directive:`%SipModuleConfiguration` directive for a list of possible options and their meanings.
+This option may be specified multiple times.

 .. option:: --project NAME

     The name of the project as it would appear on PyPI is ``NAME``.
 By default